Become a Social Worker in Hawaii

 Common Steps to Become a Hawaii Social Worker

-Before becoming a social worker in Hawaii, you must earn a bachelor’s degree in social work and a social work license depending on what career path you choose.
-There may also be additional requirements such as a background check and clinical supervision based on your goals.
-Below are the steps for how to obtain all available social work licenses in Hawaii, retrieved from the Hawaii State Professional & Vocational Licensing Division as of October 2021.
+Before becoming a social worker in Hawaii, you must earn a BSW (for LBSW), MSW/doctoral (for LSW), or MSW + clinical path requirements (for LCSW).
+There may also be additional requirements such as a criminal history disclosure/documentation and clinical supervision, based on your goals.
+Below are the steps to obtain all available social work licenses in Hawaii, as retrieved from the Hawaii State Professional & Vocational Licensing Division as of January 2026.

 Steps to Become a Licensed Bachelor Social Worker (LBSW)